Prakash007-CEH/information-gathering/README.md

 del03s05-in-f14.1e100.net

-This shows that reverse DNS mapping can return multiple hostnames for a single IP, especially for large services like Google
+This shows that reverse DNS (PTR) lookups can return multiple hostnames for a single IP, especially for large services like Google.

 **👉Nameserver (NS) lookup**